Can You Rollover a Roth 401(k) to a Roth IRA?

 There is a possible solution in what's called a "backdoor Roth."
-The IRS allows you to convert a traditional IRA to a Roth IRA even if you're above the income limits.
+Currently, it's possible to convert a traditional IRA to a Roth IRA even if you're above the income limits (although the law allowing this could change in the future).
 Basically, you first open a traditional IRA and make a contribution.
 There are no income limits for making a contribution to a traditional IRA, but you may not be able to deduct the amount.

 Some additional considerations